 Ice or Cold Treatment, also called cryotherapy, decreases the blood flow to the area, which helps reduce inflammation.
-Some reasons to use ice or cold therapy would be for a recent injury, whiplash, sprains, strains, gout or tendinitis.
+Some reasons to use ice or cold therapy would be for neck symptoms after a recent injury, whiplash, sprains or strains.
 There are also times you would not want to use ice, which include if there is a risk of cramping, the person is already cold and if there is an open wound or a decrease in sensation at the region.
 Do not put ice directly on your skin, instead use a towel or cloth to separate.
 You can use a cold compress or ice pack for 20 minutes every 4 to 6 hours.
 Another option would be to do ice massage, massaging the area directly with an ice cube for 5 minutes at a time.

 HEAT It Up!

 Heat Therapies are usually more beneficial for muscle aches at the neck that are chronic, or ones that have been around for a long time.
 Heat therapies promote the blood flow to the area, which in turn relaxes the muscle to reduce pain.
 Heat therapy can be useful for warming stiff muscles, relieving muscle spasms, and reducing tension headaches.
 Some reasons to avoid using heat are if the skin is hot, red or inflamed, if you have dermatitis, the area is numb, or if you have a decrease in sensation at the region.
 Never fall asleep with a heating device on or attached to your body!

 COOL it down / Warm it UP